randallwvr90/matplotlib-challenge/instructions.md

 Your tasks are to do the following:

-* Before beginning the analysis, check the data for any mouse ID with duplicate time points and remove any data associated with that mouse ID.
+X Before beginning the analysis, check the data for any mouse ID with duplicate time points and remove any data associated with that mouse ID.

-* Use the cleaned data for the remaining steps.
+X Use the cleaned data for the remaining steps.

 * Generate a summary statistics table consisting of the mean, median, variance, standard deviation, and SEM of the tumor volume for each drug regimen.